kotolex/surrealist/README.md

 Each transport has functions it can not use by itself (in current SurrealDB version)

 **Http-transport can not:**
- - insert 2 or more records at once (you should use create instead)
  - invalidate, authenticate session
  - create or kill live query
  - use operations INFO or PATCH (you should use raw query instead)